-After admission to the Graduate Division, the student should confer with the head of the department in which graduate study is proposed.
-The head of the department, or an assigned adviser, will assist the student in selecting the courses for the first quarter in residence, and in planning the program of study for the degree.
-The approval of the head of the department, or the adviser, is required for all courses used in meeting the master's degree requirements.
+The Chairman of the department, or an assigned adviser, will assist the student in selecting the courses for the first quarter in residence and in planning the program of study for the degree.
+The approval of the Chairman of the department, or the adviser, is required for all courses used in meeting the master's degree requirements.

-The normal course load is from 12 to 15 credits per quarter.
+The normal load is 12 credits per quarter.
 Any course load above this amount must be approved by the Graduate Council.
 Students engaged in part-time employment must confer with their adviser and limit their course load proportionately.